hashicorp/terraform-provider-azurerm/website/docs/r/virtual_hub_bgp_connection.html.markdown

 * `virtual_hub_id` - (Required) The ID of the Virtual Hub within which this Bgp connection should be created.
 Changing this forces a new resource to be created.

-* `peer_asn` - (Optional) The peer autonomous system number.
+* `peer_asn` - (Optional) The peer autonomous system number for the Virtual Hub Bgp Connection.
 Changing this forces a new resource to be created.

-* `peer_ip` - (Optional) The peer ip address.
+* `peer_ip` - (Optional) The peer ip address for the Virtual Hub Bgp Connection.
 Changing this forces a new resource to be created.

 ## Attributes Reference